alpaan/propeller_design_tools/README.md

 will be used similarly to store any propeller / XROTOR - related support files.*

-Pre-Requisite: XFOIL and XROTOR Executables
+Requisite: XFOIL and XROTOR Executables
 -------------------------------------------
-In order to utilize any PDT functionality that depends on running XFOIL, the "xfoil.exe" executable file needs to be in the user-set "airfoil_database" location.
+In order to utilize any PDT functionality that depends on running XFOIL, the "xfoil.exe" executable file needs to be in the user-set "airfoil_database" location. *Current pip installations include the xfoil.exe file in the foil_database, there should theoretically be no need to download it manually.*

 [XFOIL executable and docs](https://web.mit.edu/drela/Public/web/xfoil/)

 Likewise, in order to utilize any PDT functionality that depends on running XROTOR, the "xrotor.exe" executable file needs to be in the user-set "propeller_database" location.
+*Current pip installations include the xrotor.exe file in the default prop_database, there should theoretically be no need to download it manually.*

 [XROTOR executable and docs](http://www.esotec.org/sw/crotor.html#download) *(this is actually a link to "CROTOR", which I find is